zju3dv/EnvGS/README.md

 We provide the complete training scripts for ***EnvGS*** in the [`scripts/envgs`](scripts/envgs).
 You can run these scripts to train ***EnvGS*** on the *Ref-Real*, *EnvGS*, and *NeRF-Casting* datasets.

 Please pay attention to the console logs and keep an eye out for the loss and metrics.
 All records and training time evalutions will be saved to `data/record` and `data/result` respectively.
-So launch your tensorboard or other viewing tools for training inspection.
+So, launch your tensorboard or other viewing tools for training inspection.

 For preparation and training on custom datasets, you can follow the instructions in the [Custom Datasets Section](#custom-datasets), and then run the training and rendering commands specified above.

 <details> <summary> Some useful parameters you can explore with, good luck with them </summary>

-+ `runner_cfg.resume`: whether to restart the training from where you stop the last time.
++ `runner_cfg.resume`: whether to restart the training from where you stopped the last time.
 + `runner_cfg.epochs`: number of epochs to train, a epoch consist 500 iterations by default.
-+ `model_cfg.supervisor_cfg.perc_loss_weight=0.01`: the default LPIPS loss weight is set to 0.01, you can try setting it to 0.1, which may produce better for some scenes, or you can disable it by setting it to 0.0 for faster training, and comparable results.
++ `model_cfg.supervisor_cfg.perc_loss_weight=0.01`: the default LPIPS loss weight is set to 0.01, you can try setting it to 0.1, which may produce better results for some scenes, or you can disable it by setting it to 0.0 for faster training, and comparable results.
 + `model_cfg.sampler_cfg.init_specular=0.001`: you can try to set it to a larger value like 0.01 or 0.1 for scenes or objects with strong reflection for better results.
-+ `model_cfg.sampler_cfg.env_max_gs=2000000`: set the maximum number of the environment Gaussian.
++ `model_cfg.sampler_cfg.env_max_gs=2000000`: set the maximum number of environment Gaussian.
 + `model_cfg.sampler_cfg.normal_prop_until_iter=18000`: maximum iteration that normal propagation is performed.
 + `model_cfg.sampler_cfg.color_sabotage_until_iter=18000`: maximum iteration that color sabotage is performed.
 + `model_cfg.sampler_cfg.densify_until_iter=21000`: maximum densification iteration for the base Gaussian.